A

 S

-Roï Saade is an interdisciplinary artist interested in the intersectionality between graphic design, photography, and the arts.
+Roï Saade (@roisaade) is an interdisciplinary artist interested in the intersectionality between graphic design, photography, and the arts.

 Roi’s process-based practice centers on a close collaboration between artist, designer, and curator.
 His approach is complemented by comprehensive visual research and creative exchange.
 He is interested in finding and creating ways to resist systems of domination and inequality.